 An Inpatient Facility that treats Mental Health and Substance Use Disorder conditions.
-The Facility must be licensed as a residential treatment center in the state in which it is located and be accredited by The Joint Commission (TJC), the Commission on Accreditation of Rehabilitation Facilities (CARF), the National Integrated Accreditation for Healthcare Organizations (NIAHO), or the Council on Accreditation (COA).
+The Facility must be licensed as a residential treatment center in the state in which it is located, satisfy our accreditation requirements and be approved by us.

 The term Residential Treatment Center/Facility does not include a Provider, or that part of a Provider, used mainly for: